Page Refresh AI/Case Study Pages

 Should case study pages link to product and pricing pages?

-Absolutely.
-Proof pages should connect readers to the next decision step — relevant features, pricing, demos, and related customer stories.
+Yes.
+Proof pages should connect readers to relevant features, pricing, sample outputs, and related customer stories when those links help the reader evaluate the story.

 Related audit entry points